 This is your chance to review your configuration settings one last time before we import this CSV!
 If you are satisfied, select Continue.
 If you need to make any changes before locking it in, click Edit settings or Edit mapping or you can select Start Over to start from scratch.

-Once you’ve moved forward, the Import Summary Prompt will pop up with details of the data that was imported.
+Once you’ve moved forward, the Import Summary email will be sent to the email address set at the beginning.
 You did it!
 Congratulations!

-You can always come back to the CSV Importer page anytime through the App Store () to upload data with the same format and processing method or use the unique email address associated with the Importer to send the file automatically.
+You can always come back to the CSV Importer page anytime through the App Store () to upload data with the same format and processing method or use the unique email address or API endpoint associated with the Importer to send the file automatically.

-Reminder: Once created, you cannot change the action or column mapping of the CSV Importer.
+Once created, you cannot change the Primary function of the Importer.
 To change how the system processes your CSV file, you will have to create a new CSV Importer or choose the one you've made that performs the action you need.